SHAHCoinvip/shahcoin/doc/p2p-bad-ports.md

-When Shahcoin Core automatically opens outgoing P2P connections, it chooses a peer (address and port) from its list of potential peers.
+When SHAHCOIN Core automatically opens outgoing P2P connections, it chooses a peer (address and port) from its list of potential peers.
 This list is populated with unchecked data gossiped over the P2P network by other peers.